aarontocenter/lsdhh-documentation/docs/add-manage-content/resource.md

     1. National: If national, state is not required.
     1. All: No state is required.

-1. County: County is there because some resources in TN are only available in certain counties.
+1. Event Location > County: County is there because some resources in TN are only available in certain counties.
 They have future plans to allow users to look for resources within a certin proximity to a county.

-1. Region: Currently only regions in TN.
+1. Event Location > Region: Currently only regions in TN.

 1. Convert to Profile: This makes a resource node take on the appearance of a profile page.
 Sandy wanted simple resources to become their own website.
 So, instead of looking and acting like all other resource pages, the resource would end up with a new theme and new functionality (kind of like making a Facebook page).
 Once you convert a resource to a profile you cannot change it back.